klukashka/Vaultx/docs/overview/why_vaultx.md

 # Why Vaultx?

-!!! note
-    It is important to say, that Vaultx is inspired by [hvac](https://github.com/hvac/hvac).
+>**Note**: Vaultx is inspired by [hvac](https://github.com/hvac/hvac).
 Architecture and interface are taken from there.

-### There are several reasons for that:
+### There are several reasons for that

-- Based on **httpx**.
+- Based on [httpx](https://github.com/encode/httpx).
 Vaultx uses [httpx](https://github.com/encode/httpx) instead of [requests](https://github.com/psf/requests).
 This means you will receive responses faster.
-- Has **asynchronous client** implementation (currently in develop).
-It has the same interface and supports all the methods which synchronous one does.
+- Has async client implementation.
+It has the same interface and supports the methods which synchronous one does.
-- Has **the same interface** as hvac, so it will be easier to integrate it into your code.
+- Has the same interface as [httpx](https://github.com/encode/httpx), so it will be easier to integrate it into your code.

+### Let's check out benchmarks
+(here should be benchmarks comparing vaultx with hvac)